mainmatter/mainmatter.com/_posts/2020-09-28-html-first-gllimmer-components.md

 ## Native `class`

-The first thing that jumps to the eye is that Glimmer components have a different base class with a radically different API (see [Ember Component](https://api.emberjs.com/ember/3.21/classes/Component) vs [Glimmer component](https://api.emberjs.com/ember/3.21/modules/@glimmer%2Fcomponent)).
+The first thing that catches the eye is that Glimmer components have a different base class with a radically different API (see [Ember Component](https://api.emberjs.com/ember/3.21/classes/Component) vs [Glimmer component](https://api.emberjs.com/ember/3.21/modules/@glimmer%2Fcomponent)).